soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 - `background_image`: A background image that frontends can use
 - `pleroma.metadata.features`: A list of supported features
 - `pleroma.metadata.federation`: The federation restrictions of this instance
+- `pleroma.metadata.fields_limits`: A list of values detailing the length and count limitation for various instance-configurable fields.
 - `vapid_public_key`: The public key needed for push messages

 ## Markers